-Coombe Hill’s parent council has been in existence at the school for three years and was set up for parents to have a voice within the school.
+Coombe Hill’s parent consultation has been in existence at the school for three years and was set up for parents to have a voice within the school.
 Each class has one or more representatives that sits on the council that meets termly.
-The head teacher or a member of the senior leadership team attends every meeting.
+The headteacher or a member of the senior leadership team attends every meeting.

-The feeling at the school is that the parent council has helped generate more effective dialogue between the school and the parents.
+The feeling at the school is that the parent consultation has helped generate more effective dialogue between the school and the parents.
 Both have benefitted from this partnership.
 The school has received many great ideas from parents and parents feel (and are) more involved in the school’s decision making.
-The topics the Parent Council discusses are under constant review.
+The topics the Parent Consultation discusses are under constant review.

-The school has found how valuable the parent council has been to give the head a fantastic steer on various issues.
-Given the large number of parents who speak English as a second language, a local charity now comes in once a week to run English classes following a discussion on inclusion at the parent council.
+The school has found how valuable the parent consultation has been to give the head a fantastic steer on various issues.
+Given the large number of parents who speak English as a second language, a local charity now comes in once a week to run English classes following a discussion on inclusion at the parent consultation.

-Parent Council and staff member Jill Evans says:
+Parent Consultation and staff member Jill Evans says:

 Gosforth Central Middle School, Newcastle

-As Paula Wright, Chair of the parent council for four years says:
+As Paula Wright, Chair of the parent consultation for four years says: